chip/dotfiles/vim-cheat-sheet.md

   * Using no plugin manager after upgrade to Vim 8
     See ~/.vim/pack/bundle/start for list of plugins
-  * Using materialshell-chip theme for zsh with prompt modifications
-  * Using materialshell-dark theme for Terminal
-  * Using apprentive colorscheme
-  * Change Terminal to Fira Code Medium font, 18 pt, using 1.2 line spacing to prevent blank line at bottom of screen.
       * Use vim-fzf for fuzzy finding files
-  * Use supertab for autocompletion
       * Use vim-commentary for code comments
       * Use vim-dirvish to replace netrw
       * Use vim-numbertoggle to show relative numbers
       * Use vim-ripgrep to search files
       * Use vim-test for testing node and rails projects
+      * Use coc for autocompletion
+      * Use vim-snippets for code snippets
+  * Using antibody (https://getantibody.github.io/) for zsh with plugins (see .zsh_plugins.txt)
+  * Using powerlevel10k for zsh with prompt modifications
+  * Using materialshell-dark theme for Terminal
+  * Using apprentice colorscheme
+  * Change Terminal to MesloLGS NF Regular font, 12 pt

 # Help